watercolor-games/the-peacenet/README.md

 We are licensed under the MIT license.
 A simple description is:

 1. Don't steal our code and call it yours
-2. If you fork us, leave any copyright statements and license info at the top of all .cs files.
-You can use the InsertLicense executable to insert the statement into any code files missing the copyright statement.
+2. Leave copyright statements and license info at the top of all .cs files. `InsertLicense.exe` can be used to add the license to any files missing it.

 ### Using our code for your own front-end project